-Featuring weekly programs highlighting the many labor markers throughout Western Pennsylvania and the people and events that made them significant.
+Click Here … to see the full video series of weekly programs highlighting Western Pennsylvania labor sites and the people and events that made them significant.

-Charles McCollester,(retired) was the director of the Pennsylvania Center for the Study of Labor Relations and a professor of Industrial and Labor Relations at Indiana University of Pennsylvania.
+Charles McCollester recently retired as director of the Pennsylvania Center for the Study of Labor Relations and a professor of Industrial and Labor Relations at Indiana University of Pennsylvania.

 He holds a doctoral degree in philosophy from the University of Louvain in Belgium.
 He was a machinist and the Chief Steward of UE 610 at the Union Switch and Signal in Swissvale Pennsylvania.
 His book “The Point of Pittsburgh: Production and Struggle at the Forks of the Ohio”, chronicles the struggles of Native Americans, women, and laborers of all nationalities as they wrestle with the point of Pittsburgh and try to claim a fair share.

 Charlie McCollester is a founding member and past president of the Battle of Homestead Foundation.

 Click Here for the Western Pennsylvania History magazine article on Charles McCollester by Bette McDevitt (2021)

 - Martin Delany